CtrlK

 Progressive Disclosure

-The skill references external files well (references/ directory, scripts/ directory) and has clear section headers.
-However, the inline content is far too long — the detailed CIOMS section descriptions, WHO-UMC categories, and multi-format output examples should be in separate reference files rather than inline.
-The 'Implementation Details' section says 'See ## Workflow above' which is a confusing self-reference.
+The skill references external files well (references/ directory, scripts/ directory) and has clear section headers, but the main document is monolithic—the Core Capabilities section alone with its 4 subsections and extensive code examples could be split into separate reference files.
+The 'Implementation Details' section says 'See ## Workflow above' which is confusing since Workflow appears below it.

 2 / 3